When to replace brakes

 Drivers often ask when they should replace brakes.
 There are some general answers, but it really depends on how you drive and how you brake and whether the last brake job was done properly.

-Front brakes perform almost 80% of the braking, so the front brakes wear out long before the rear brakes.
-In general, rear brakes can last twice as long as the front brakes.
+In older vehicles that don’t have accident avoidance systems or electronic brake force distribution, the front brakes perform almost 80% of the braking, so the front brakes wear out long before the rear brakes.
+In those older vehicles, rear brakes can last twice as long as the front brakes.

 The rear brakes do provide some braking effort, but they’re primarily designed to stabilize the rear end and prevent it from lifting during a stop.
 To visualize this, just think of a bicycle and imagine what would happy if you slammed on the front brakes at high speed without applying the rear brakes.
 The bike’s tendency is to flip over the front axle.

 Car makers install metal wear indicators on the brake pads that come in contact with the rotor once the brake pad friction material wears down to a replacement level.
 The wear indicators are designed to contact the rotor once the friction material wears down to 1.5mm-2mm in thickness.
-Once the wear indicators touch the rotor, you’ll hear a high pitched squeal every time you apply your brakes.
+Once the wear indicators touch the rotor, you’ll hear a high pitched squeal when you’re driving.

 If your brakes wear out too soon